-If you are dealing with any dental issue, your dentist is the professional you should call right away.
+If you are dealing with any dental issue, you should call the dentist near you in Fairfield, CT.
 However, how will you react if the dental issue hits you in the evening, holiday, or weekend?
 You find it stressful to deal with the dental problem affecting you.
-If you have a genuine dental emergency, you can seek emergency dental care from a nearby clinic.
+If you have a genuine dental emergency, you can seek emergency dental care from a nearby office.

 Generally, any circumstance requiring prompt therapy to stop bleeding, relieve intense pain, and save a tooth is considered a dental emergency.
 The consideration also applies to infections that can assume life-threatening proportions.

 If you experience any situations described above, you are in the throes of a dental emergency.
 You can call your dentist to explain what happened.
-However, if your dentist isn’t available, do not fear emergency dentistry because they can help alleviate the pain, bleeding and preserve your tooth.
+However, if your dentist isn’t available, do not fear emergency dentistry because they can help alleviate the pain and bleeding and preserve your tooth.

 If the dental situation affects you, wait until you can see your regular dentist after a couple of days; rest assured you don’t need a visit to emergency dentistry.
 Many dental issues seem critical, but in reality, they can wait for a day or two so long as you take care of yourself.